But for chronic long-term illnesses, like diabetes, cancer, and immune disorders, this approach simply doesn’t work. Here’s why……

 There is a continuum from optimal health to hidden imbalance, to serious dysfunction to disease.
 Anywhere along that continuum, we can intervene and reverse the process.
 The sooner we address it, the better.

 Similarly, chronic diseases and disorders do not result from the malfunctioning of just one organ.
 They do result from fundamental cellular imbalances which have developed over years of poor lifestyle habits.
 The cellular environment needs to be viewed and treated as an integrated system.
 Whereas Conventional medicine views and treats the ‘parts’ not the integrated whole.

-That’s why when you go to the Doc and get a medication for ‘X’, you may well experience negative side effects to ‘Y’.
+That’s why when you go to the Doc and get medication for ‘X’, you may well experience negative side effects for ‘Y’.

 But these distinctions are completely arbitrary, and they do nothing to help treat impending problems.
-I remember a friend telling me that her doc had identified her mildly elevated blood sugar.
-Apparently the doc told her: “Let’s wait and see until your blood sugar is more elevated, and then we’ll treat you with diabetes medication.”
+I remember a friend telling me that her doctor had identified her mildly elevated blood sugar.
+Apparently, the doctor told her: “Let’s wait and see until your blood sugar is more elevated, and then we’ll treat you with diabetes medication.”

 Moreover, this Conventional approach completely ignores more subtle clues from symptoms and signs of disease, which may highlight underlying metabolic imbalances, especially when complemented by further testing.

 These imbalances may be remedied by the appropriate treatment.
 Treatment that is not focused on a disease ‘label’, but instead addresses fundamental cellular weaknesses and imbalances by natural means.